Our super-fine French fabric in a mod green, brown and white print, was great for the simple lines of a McCall’s M6750 blouse in Mod Cotton Voile.

 What did you particularly like or dislike about the pattern?
 Bonnie liked that the collar was part of the front and back bodice pieces, creating an elegant raised collar.
 The three sleeve options are also nice to add variety.

-Fabric used: This fun designer cotton voile from France.
+Fabric used: A fun designer cotton voile from France.

 Pattern alterations or any design changes you made: Bonnie thought the sizing seemed to run small.
 Normally a size 14 would be quite large on her, but for this top she only needed to take in the shoulders about ¾”, shorten the sleeves slightly, and lengthen the bottom hem by 1”.